statsbiblioteket/digital-pligtaflevering-aviser-tools/README.md

 This is the expected Event-flow of the newspaper-deliveries:

-Event UI is a userintarface that can be used to modify the Event-floz for a specific delivery
+Event UI is a userinterface that can be used to modify the Event-flow for a specific delivery

     +-----------------------------+
     !
 Create Delivery             !
 (Data_Received)